viu-csci-265-PYOA/Project-Arbor/documentation/design.md

 ## 4. System Context:

 Arbor is a single player game that will be played entirely on the player’s own machine.
 There will be no external systems, and all interactions will be between the player and their own computer using the game’s GUI.

-Data Flow Diagram - Level 0
+Data Flow Diagram - Level 0: show what external elements that interacts with Game Control or what Game control interacts with.

 <img src="Project Arbor - DFD Level 0.jpg" alt="DFD Level 0" style="width:45%; height:auto;">

 ## 5. Architectural Design